Explicit decoders using fixed-point amplitude amplification based on QSVT: Introduction

+Furthermore, taking advantage of explicit constructions, we provide an in-depth analysis of the circuit complexity of the decoders.
+We show that both of our decoding circuits largely reduce the circuit complexity.
+The complexity remains exponential in the number of qubits, which should be the case due to the inherent computational hardness of a general decoding problem~\cite{Vardy1997intractability, Kuo2012hardnessdepo, Iyer2015hardness}.
+Nevertheless, we have succeeded in reducing the exponent of the exponential scaling compared to the previously known explicit decoding circuits~\cite{gilyen2022petzmap}, resulting in a significant improvement.
+We also provide a simple criterion to determine which of the two decoders, the generalized YK and the Petz-like decoders, has smaller complexity.
+Although the criterion depends on many factors, we show that the generalized YK decoder always has smaller complexity when an encoder is an isometry and noisy channels have the maximum number of Kraus operators.

+Our constructions, among the first few to provide decoders achieving a rate arbitrarily close to the quantum capacity with explicit quantum circuit implementations, contribute to the main challenge in quantum information theory.
+Additionally, from a quantum algorithms perspective, our construction works with the QSVT-based FPAA but fails with other known AA-type algorithms, clearly exemplifying the separation between these algorithms in a concrete and practically relevant problem.
+Although such a separation was previously pointed out~\cite{Gilyn2019thesis}, to our knowledge, few concrete examples were found in the literature.
+Moreover, our example highlights the situation in which the separation becomes particularly pronounced.
+Specifically, the unique advantages of the QSVT-based FPAA stand out when the algorithm is necessarily applied to a subsystem of an entangled system, which is precisely the case in the decoding problem.
+This observation provides insights into future applications of the QSVT-based algorithms.

 This paper is organized as follows.
 We start with preliminaries in \ref{sec: preliminaries}.
 Our main results are summarized in \ref{sec: main results}.
 The proofs of our results are provided in \ref{sec: proofs of these results}.
-We conclude with a summary and outlooks in \ref{sec: conclusion}, and provide a derivation of a technical statement in Appendix~\ref{sec: deviation of product}.
+We conclude with a summary and outlooks in \ref{sec: conclusion}.